 Understanding what your insurance covers and what you must pay for health care can be confusing.
 But it’s important to know what to expect financially when you need to go to the doctor.

 After you visit your doctor, your doctor’s office submits a bill (also called a claim) to your insurance company.
 A claim lists the services your doctor provided to you.
 The insurance company uses the information in the claim to pay your doctor for those services.

 When the insurance company pays your doctor, it might send you a report called an Explanation of Benefits, or EOB.
 This will show you what the insurance company did when it received your doctor’s bill (claim).
 You need to be able to read and understand the EOB to know what your insurance company is paying for, what it’s not paying for, and why.
 An EOB is not a bill.

 Your doctor’s office might send you a statement.
 A statement shows how much your doctor’s office billed your insurance company for the services you received.
 If you receive a statement before your insurance company pays your doctor, you do not need to pay the amounts listed at that time.
 After your insurance company pays your doctor, you may need to pay the doctor any balance due.

 Keep in mind that not all insurance companies send EOBs, and not all doctors’ offices send statements.
 You may receive one or the other or both.

-See below for examples of an EOB and a billing statement, with explanations to help you understand each part of the documents.
+See below for examples of an EOB and a billing statement.
+These explanations will help you understand each part of the documents.
 You should use what you learn to review your EOBs and billing statements carefully.
 Here are some things to look for:

-If the dates of service and description of services on your EOB and billing statement aren’t the same, or if they don’t match other records you may have of the visit, contact your doctor’s office first.
+- The dates of service and description of services on your EOB and billing statements should be the same.
+They should match other records you may have of the visit.
+If they don’t, contact your doctor’s office first.